Securing Large Language Models: Threats, Vulnerabilities and Responsible Practices: Security and Privacy Concerns of LLMs

 \section{Security and Privacy Concerns of LLMs}

-LLMs are powerful tools that may pose several security risks for enterprises and individuals.
-In this section, we explore critical concerns, including sensitive information leakage, memorizing training data and potential security holes in generated code.
-By understanding these risks, we can foster responsible AI usage and enhance overall security practices.
+LLMs are powerful tools, but may pose security risks for both enterprises and individuals.
+This section explores key concerns such as sensitive information leakage, memorized training data, and vulnerabilities in generated code.
+Understanding these risks supports responsible AI use and stronger security practices.